mal84emma/scaling-RL-chess/README.md

 *Work in progress*

+## Open issues

+- Work out how to evaluate game performance, i.e. how good the play of a model is in a way other than naively playing another model
+- Implement the test-time MPC fine-tuning strategy (use new class and overload `predict` method) - aim for 2-3 mins per move to mimic 90min format classical chess
+- Think about how this strategy differs from the MCTS used by AlphaZero (it's kind of exploring the future in a similar way, i.e. on-policy-ish, but maybe having access to an opponent engine is the difference c.f. the need to self-play)

 ## Requirements
 The necessary python packages (ATM) are listed in the requirements file.
 You can install them with